The Incredible Hulk (1978 TV series): Guest stars and cameos

-During the series' five-season run, many actors familiar to viewers, or who later became famous for their subsequent works, made appearances on the series, including: future Falcon Crest and Castle co-star Susan Sullivan in the original pilot; Brett Cullen, also of Falcon Crest; Kim Cattrall, of Sex and the City fame; Ray Walston, co-star of Bixby's first series, My Favorite Martian; Brandon Cruz, co-star of The Courtship of Eddie's Father; Lou Ferrigno, who along with starring as the Hulk, appeared in one episode ("King of the Beach") as a different character; Bixby's ex-wife Brenda Benet; and in an uncredited role, the bodybuilder and professional wrestler Ric Drasin as the half-transformed Hulk in "Prometheus" (parts 1 and 2).
+Guest actors on the series included future Falcon Crest and Castle co-star Susan Sullivan in the original pilot; Brett Cullen, also of Falcon Crest; Kim Cattrall, of Sex and the City fame; Ray Walston, co-star of Bixby's first series, My Favorite Martian; Brandon Cruz, co-star of The Courtship of Eddie's Father; Lou Ferrigno, who along with starring as the Hulk, appeared in one episode ("King of the Beach") as a different character; Bixby's ex-wife Brenda Benet; and in an uncredited role, the bodybuilder and professional wrestler Ric Drasin as the half-transformed Hulk in "Prometheus" (parts 1 and 2).

 Mariette Hartley won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series for her guest appearances as Dr. Carolyn Fields in the episode "Married" (aka "Bride of the Incredible Hulk") in season two.

 Stan Lee and Jack Kirby, the writer and artist team who created the Hulk for Marvel Comics, both made cameo appearances in the series.
 Kirby's cameo was in the season two episode "No Escape", while Lee appeared as a juror in Trial of the Incredible Hulk (the 1989 post-series TV movie).

 Make-up

+The effect of Banner transforming into the Hulk was created by editing together five stages: 1) Bill Bixby as normal, 2) Bixby wearing green contact lenses, 3) Bixby wearing green makeup and a forehead prosthetic, in addition to the contact lenses, 4) Bixby with green hair dye and a darker shade of green makeup, and 5) Lou Ferrigno in full makeup.

-Initially the Hulk's facial make-up was quite monstrous, but after both pilots, the first two weekly episodes and New York location shooting for the fourth, the design was toned down.
-The makeup process used to transform Ferrigno into the Hulk took three hours.
+Initially, the Hulk's facial make-up was quite monstrous, but after both pilots, the first two weekly episodes and New York location shooting for the fourth, the design was toned down.
+The makeup process used to transform Ferrigno into the Hulk took three hours, and Bixby's stage 4 makeup alone took two hours to apply.
 The hard contact lenses Ferrigno wore to simulate the Hulk's electric-green eyes had to be removed every 15 minutes because he found wearing them physically painful.
 The green fright wig he wore as the Hulk was made of dyed yak hair.

+Filming

+According to Bixby, filming for the show was intensive and exhausting for both the cast and crew.
+He commented during production of the series's fourth season, "We've already lost a third of our crew, because of sickness or sheer exhaustion. ...
+Working on an hour action show demands all your time.
+We are constantly on the road with all our location shooting.
+We're like gypsies; we have no place to settle down.
+We don't even have a sound stage of our own!"

+Lou Ferrigno performed all his own stunts for the series, as there were no available stunt doubles who could match Ferrigno's physique.